sphinx-labs/sphinx/docs/ops-getting-started.md

 # Getting Started with the Sphinx DevOps Platform

-This guide will walk you through a sample multi-chain deployment using the Sphinx Foundry plugin and DevOps platform.
+This guide will walk you through a sample multi-chain deployment using the Sphinx DevOps platform.

 ## Table of Contents